ktagilbert/rookie-dev/_posts/2016-1-30-client-side-search-function.markdown

 Here, I have removed the outer glow of the text-field, set an adequate width for the input area, and have styled the font of the user's input as well as the font for what will show up when there are no matching articles.

-**One note:** I've  also included "display: none" because right away I knew that I would add some jQuery later on to make the input field display after a user clicks on the icon.
-But I'll get to that in a second.
-For now, let's go into adding functionality to the search field.

 ## Creating a client side search function with jQuery
 Right now, the search field does next to nothing.
 A user can type in it and that's all.
-So, now you are going to want to make it actually search for something. **My fiance helped me figure out how to add some functionality to my search function using jQuery.
+So, now you are going to want to make it actually search for something. **My S.O. helped me figure out how to add some functionality to my search function using jQuery.
 Here's what we came up with:**

 {% highlight javascript %}
 $('.fa-search').on('click', function(event) { // on click of search icon